Frequently Asked Questions

 I do not have enough personal/family funding for the financial affidavit, should I still send in the affidavit?

 Yes, absolutely.
 An international application is considered incomplete without this form.
 Completion of this form is necessary for admission to the Graduate School and eligibility for a graduate assistantship.

 If you absolutely have no money at all, you may not wish to continue the application process.
-Because the full assistantship from the department, including a stipend and a tuition waiver, is usually below the minimum requirement for visa purpose.
+Because the full assistantship from the department, including a stipend and a tuition waiver, is usually below the minimum requirement for visa purposes.

-If you have enough personal/family funds to cover the entire required amount ($33,711 for 2016-2017; see the affidavit form for the most recent figure) on the financial affidavit, you should send in the affidavit that shows your personal/family funds.
+If you have enough personal/family funds to cover the entire required amount ($37,775 for 2019-2020; see the current affidavit form for the most recent figure) on the financial affidavit, you should send in the affidavit that shows your personal/family funds.
 This is the best option for all international applicants.
 It will not adversely affect your chance of being funded by the department.
 But it would significantly increase your chance of being able to enroll in time because we can send your file to the Graduate School much earlier in the process – that would put you at the beginning of the applications at the Graduate School.

 Note that these are not funds that must be paid to the university.
 Rather, this is a requirement for the issuance of the I-20 form leading to a visa.
 Nor would it obligate you to come to our program by filling out the affidavit form.

 How long does it take from the time I receive the admission email from the department and the time I receive the official admission letter and I-20?